 I still remember the first mochi I ever had: the anko (red bean paste) softly glistening through the translucent mochi, and the coating of fine mochiko (rice flour) clinging to my fingers as I picked it up.
 Carefully I opened its beautiful plastic wrapping and took my first bite of heaven.
 The flavor had a richness and depth that far surpassed the sugary explosion of sweets that I was accustomed to, and the chewiness reminded me of incredibly soft, fresh taffy.
 I was in ecstasy… Which might be why my friend suggested we leave the convenience store.

 I still enjoy conbini (convenience store) mochi, but I also see why my friend was embarrassed.
+Matcha is also one of the more popular flavors of mochi, since mochi is sweet and one of the tastes that pair best with matcha.
+I love grabbing matcha mochi from the conbini, but nothing beats the real thing.
 After living in a rural village for several years, I realized that while it may be delicious, convenience store mochi is devoid of the sweat, love, and comradery that has made the sweet famous.
 So, let’s take a look at the traditional art of making mochi, called mochitsuki.

 While mochi is enjoyed year-round, it is particularly popular during the New Year’s holiday when families come together.
 This is important, because the traditional method of making mochi takes time and a lot of helping hands.
 The process begins the night before when the rice, mochigome, is cleaned and left to soak in water.
 Mochigome is glutinous (sticky) rice and is the sole ingredient of mochi (though spices and other flavoring can be added).